iBoxx EUR Non-Financials Subordinated Index data provided by Markit Group Ltd

 We’ve had a few non-financial corporate issues during the first half of 2017.
 Still, the upbeat tone of the markets through April’s French elections saw a massive drop in yields and spreads rallied hard as investors piled in to add higher yielding corporate debt product.

-The sector rediscovered its mojo post summer as investors sought higher yielding debt, but also on potentially less penal changes in ratings methodology due from S&P. The index fared relatively well of the higher beta classes in November’s weakness, just 5bp wider and is now 137bp tighter in the year to end November, with the index yield at 2.15% – just 12bp off the record low.
+The sector rediscovered its mojo post summer as investors sought higher yielding debt, but also on potentially less penal changes in ratings methodology due from S&P. The index fared relatively well of the higher beta classes in November’s weakness, but recovered all the losses and more in December to close the year at B+207bp – a record low.
+That’s 152bp tighter in the full year.